V-Sekai/manuals/decisions/20241014-xr-interface-for-rigging.md

 3. **Constraint Manipulation Tools**:

    - A virtual tool palette will be available to the user, containing different constraint modifiers.
-   - Users can grab these tools and attach them to bones to adjust constraints like angles and rotations.
+   - Users can grab these tools and attach them to bones to adjust constraints like positions and rotations.

 4. **Tool Switcher Interface**: